Fohdeesha/quanta-brocade/documentation/index.md

 fff80070: 00000000 00000000 00000000 00000000    ................
 ```

 If it matches, continue on to **Booting Brocade** below - the scary part is over.
 However if it doesn't, stay calm.
-Does it match the output you got earlier when you ran **md 0xfff80000 20** at the beginning of this guide?
+Does it match the output you got earlier when you ran ```md 0xfff80000 20``` at the beginning of this guide?
 If so, that means the Quanta bootloader is still there.
 Either you didn't properly disable write protection, or something else has gone wrong.
-You can reboot into quanta like normal, and contact us on the forums.
+You can reboot into Quanta like normal, and contact us on the forums.

-However if it matches neither, something has gone very wrong.
-Be sure you're running the exact commands here, and do the guide again from **tftpboot 0x100000 brocadeboot.bin** and onwards until you get the bootloader where it should be.
-If you follow the commands, it should work. **Do not reboot or pull power until this is resolved.** If there is not a valid bootloader in that location, it will not boot itself.
+However if it matches neither, something has failed.
+We have yet to see this, but just in case you do -  be sure you're running the exact commands here, and do the guide again from ```tftpboot 0x100000 brocadeboot.bin``` and onwards until you get the bootloader where it should be.
+If you follow the commands, it should work.

+**Do not reboot or pull power until this is resolved.** If there is not a valid bootloader in that location, it will not boot itself.
 As a last resort you can try flashing the quanta bootloader back by substituting the uboot.bin in the recovery folder in all the commands mentioning brocadeboot.bin - just use uboot.bin instead.
-If successful, the output of  **md 0xfff80000 20** should match the example at the beginning of this guide, then you can reboot.
+If successful, the output of  ```md 0xfff80000 20``` should match the example at the beginning of this guide, then you can reboot.

 ##Booting Brocade##
 You now have the Brocade bootloader in the bootloader section of the PowerPC flash.
 Now we just need to reboot!